 What are the assessment deadlines, late penalties, etc?

 Good question!
-It’s important to know this stuff in any uni course, so have a look at the policies page.
+Have a look at the policies page.

-This course isn’t like other programming courses—just look at how often art is mentioned in the Learning Outcomes.
-Getting a good mark isn’t just a matter of writing a program which successfully passes a bunch of unit tests.
+This course isn’t like other programming courses—just look at how often art is mentioned in the learning outcomes.

 To do well in this course, you need to create compelling interactive art.
 For some people, that’s incredibly liberating, but for others it’s incredibly frustrating.